Cross-tenant Microsoft 365 migration: Pro tips for a smooth process

 So what does IAM look like?

-In a nutshell: You need to centralize IAM by establishing directory synchronization between the source and destination tenant and declaring the source Microsoft Entra ID as authoritative (for moving items).
+In a nutshell: Centralize IAM by syncing directories between source and destination tenants, and make the source Microsoft Entra ID the authority for moving items.

 Planning for IAM might help to assess whether you are ready for migration.
 Still unsure if you’re ready?
 Ask yourself the following questions: